sumanth1071/java-prep/rules.md

     here arr is the reference to the array not the name

+**array methods**

+    arr.length : returns the length of the array ex : arr.length = 10

+    arr.sort() : sorts the array in ascending order ex : arr = {1,2,3,4,5}

+    arr.toString() : returns the string representation of the array

+    arr.clone() : returns the copy of the array

+    arr.equals(arr1) : returns true if both arrays are equal

+    arr.fill(val) : fills the array with the given value

 **resassigning the reference can be happened but its data type cannot be changed**